lameburger/3d-printer-chess/README.md

-# 3D printer plays chess

-# - a very bad integration of the OctoPi python library and stockfish -
+a very bad integration of the OctoPi python library and stockfish